Governor’s Employer Awards Program

 View the brochure here!

-This year's luncheon will be held at the Wenatchee Convention Center on Friday, October 6!
-Stay tuned for more info, we are looking forward to a great event!
+This year's luncheon was at the Wenatchee Convention Center on Friday, October 6!
+Stay tuned for more info, it was a great event!

 Thank you to our sponsors, Microsoft, Division of Vocational Rehabilitation, Washington State Employees Credit Union, Employment Security Department, Office of Deaf and Hard of Hearing, Office of Financial Management, Department of Services for the Blind, SkillSource Regional Workforce Board, and Department of Enterprise Services!

-Learn more about the Dan Thompson Employment Rallies at our event!
+Learn more about the Dan Thompson Employment Rallies!

 The GCDE is proud to present the Toby Olson Lifetime Impact Award, honoring an individual who embodies the qualities and characteristics of the late Toby Olson, and has made a lifetime commitment to addressing the inequities those with disabilities face in their community and at the state and national levels and can demonstrate specific, direct actions dramatically changing the lives of those in the disability community!